gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

     messages = [
         SystemMessage("You are a helpful assistant."),
         UserMessage("What is the capital of France?"),
         AssistantMessage("The capital of France is Paris.
-How else can I help you?"), UserMessage("What is the population of Paris?")
+Do you want to know more?")
     ]

     response = client.complete(messages=messages)